IntroCSCI/colorvisionproject-galan0/README.md

 The program will prompt the user for a number of colors needed for their palette and a name for the file that values will be stored in.

-Depending on the the amount that was chosen a set of colors values will be added into the the contents of the file as well.
+Depending on the the amount that was chosen a set of colors values will be added into the contents of the file as well.

 ### v0.2 Updates

-*Coming soon*
+This version of the program creates RGB color codes for each of the user's needed colors.
+These values were chosen with the help of a random number generator.
+This ensures that the palette consists of distinct colors.

+The user will be able to see the amount of colors they chose.
+As well as, the color palette created in an svg file titled by the user.

 ### v1.0 Updates